Do You Need a CPA to Be an Accountant? What You Should Know

 - Maintain the license with continuing education

 It’s a serious commitment.
-One might even say—it’s a quest.
+One might even say it’s a quest.

-Career Opportunities With and Without CPA
+Career Opportunities With and Without a CPA

 With CPA: